Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

     4. Choose whether you want to open a :ref:`baker pool<glossary-baker-pool>` or keep it closed.
 By opening a baker pool, others can delegate stake to your baker, thus increasing the chance that you are selected to bake a block and earn rewards.
 If you have a baker pool with delegators, the delegators also earn rewards when you bake blocks.
 Bakers are also paid a commission by the delegators for baking on their behalf.
 You can choose **Close for delegation** if you do not wish to run a baker pool.

         .. image:: ../images/mobile-wallet/add-baker-pool-mw.png
+            :alt: screen to register baker for first time showing options to open or close pool for delegation
+            :width: 50%

     5. If you open a baker pool, you can optionally enter a URL with information about your baker to give delegators more information about your baker pool to help them research baker pools.
 This information is not shared in the case of a closed baker.

         .. image:: ../images/mobile-wallet/add-baker-pool-url-mw.png
+            :alt: screen to register baker for first time showing field to paste URL with metadata for baker pools
+            :width: 50%

     6. You have to export the baker credentials so that you can start the node with the baker keys.
 Tap **Export baker keys** and navigate to the place on your device where you want to save the file.
 Give the file a name and the extension .json.

         .. image:: ../images/mobile-wallet/add-baker-export-keys-mw.png
+            :alt: screen to register baker for first time showing all of the baker keys with option to export
+            :width: 50%

     ..
 Warning::